shubhamrasam/Online-Plant-Nursery-Application/README.md

 <h1>Customer Function</h1>
 <h4>Customer will be Able to do following function</h4>
 <p>1.
 Customer will be able to view the list of Plants , Seeds , Planters. <p/>
-<p>2. Customer will be able to buy order desired plants, seeds, planters .<p/>
+<p>2.
+Customer will be able to buy order desired plants, seeds, planters .<p/>
 <h1>Tech Stack Used</h1>
 <p>1.
 JAVA <p/>
 <p>2.
 Spring Framework<p/>